To be considered for acceptance in the Doctor of Nursing Practice (DNP) degree program, applicants must:

 3. Submit official transcripts from all institutions of higher education attended, including undergraduate and graduate.
 All Foreign graduates must have their transcripts evaluated by World Education Services (www.wes.org) to determine the United States educational credit or equivalency.

-5. Submit a copy of your active licensure as a Registered Nurse.
+5. Submit in writing U.S. state(s) of your active licensure as a Registered Nurse.

 6. Submit supporting documents to email@example.com or by mail to: